josi321/calculator/README.md

 <p>output: $13707.63 </p>

 <h1>Installation</h1>
 <p> This calculator script requires that you install all the dependencies needed to run and to test the file.
 The dependencies are listed in the package.json file.
-This script is writen in javascript/ES6, which requires babel, and the testing framework is mocha chai. </p>
+This script is writen in javascript/ES6, which requires babel, and the testing framework is mocha(v 3.2.0) chai(v 3.5.0). </p>
 <p>Download the markup calculator folder, and go to this folder's location in your terminal.
 Run <strong>npm install</strong> to install all the dependencies.
 To test the file, type in your terminal <strong>npm test</strong>. </p>